parallelpro/surface/README.md

 # surface

-This repository provides the datasets and Python scripts used in the paper "A Prescription for the Asteroseismic Surface Correction" by Yaguang Li et al., 2023.
+This repository provides the datasets and Python scripts used in the paper "A Prescription for the Asteroseismic Surface Correction" by Yaguang Li et al. (2023).
+The stellar models used in this project can be accessed from [Zenodo](https://zenodo.org/record/7905521).

 ## Directory Structure
 The repository is organized as follows:

 - `data/`: Contains intermediate data files used in this project.

-- `models/`: Contains stellar model files used in this project [not shown here].
-These files can be accessed from [Zenodo](https://zenodo.org/record/7905521).

 - `paper_surface_plots/`: Contains scripts and data to reproduce the plots in the paper.
 This directory is curated for easy replication of the results.